deltachat/deltachat-pages/en/help.md

 - _Trustworthy_ - can even be used for business messages
 - fully _Open Source_ and _Standards_ based

-## What, if the receiver does not use Delta Chat?
+## What if the receiver does not use Delta Chat?

 - The receiver will get a normal email then - if he replies to it, you will see the reply in the Delta Chat app.